Radial limits of solutions to elliptic partial differential equations

-For the basic definitions and facts concerning potential theory, superharmonic functions, potentials, thin sets and harmonic approximation on harmonic spaces, see \cite{Br1960}, \cite{Hervethesis} and \cite{CC} and for the particular case of potential theory on Riemannian manifolds, we rely on \cite{BB} and the references therein.
+For the basic definitions and facts concerning potential theory, superharmonic functions, potentials, thin sets, polar sets, the fine topology and harmonic approximation on harmonic spaces, see \cite{Br1960}, \cite{Hervethesis} and \cite{CC} and for the particular case of potential theory on Riemannian manifolds, we rely on \cite{BB} and the references therein.
 One of the pleasant properties of superharmonic functions in harmonic spaces is the following {\it minimum principle} (see \cite[p.
 428]{Hervethesis}).

 \begin{lemma} A superharmonic function $\ge 0$ on a domain is either $>0$ or $\equiv 0.$ \end{lemma}

 Notice that the constant function $0,$ is harmonic since $\mathcal H(\Omega)$ is a vector space.
 We can thus redefine a potential as a superharmonic function $u\ge 0$ on $\Omega,$ whose greatest harmonic minorant is $0.$ Since $0$ is harmonic, it is superharmonic and consequently $0$ is a potential, since the greatest harmonic minorant of $0$ is itself.
 On Brelot spaces $(\Omega,\mathcal H)$ for which $0$ is not the only potential, the analogue of classical potential theory can be developped much further.
 Suppose $u$ is a potential other than $0$ on $\Omega$ and suppose $u(x)=0$ at some point $x\in\Omega.$ Then, by Lemma \ref{min}, $u=0,$ which contradicts the choice of $u.$ Thus, if there is a potential $u$ which is not the constant $0,$ then $u>0.$ We have already named such a Brelot space a strong Brelot space.
 In other words, a strong Brelot space is a Brelot space on which the constant $0$ is not the only potential.